Rating:

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, ground brown rice, chicken, ground whole barley, chicken fat (preserved with mixed tocopherols and ascorbyl palmitate), beet pulp, ground oats, flaxseed, dried egg product, fish meal, chicken cartilage (source of glucosamine and chondroitin sulfate), alfalfa, natural chicken flavor, dried carrots, lecithin, dried kelp, fish oil, Yucca schidigera extract, potassium chloride, salt, calcium ascorbate (source of vitamin C), dried cranberries, chamomile, dandelion, peppermint, rosemary, turmeric meal, dried Lactobacillus acidophilus fermentation product, dried Streptococcus faecium fermentation product, dried Aspergillus oryzae fermentation extract, dried Aspergillus niger fermentation extract, vitamin A suppliment, vitamin D3 supplement, iron amino acid chelate, vitamin E supplement, vitamin B12 supplement, cobalt amino acid chelate, riboflavin supplement, dl-methionine, niacin, calcium pantothenate, manganese amino acid chelate, choline chloride, folic acid, biotin, thiamine mononitrate (B1), pyridoxine hydrochloride (B6), sodium selenite, calcium iodate, zinc amino acid chelate, copper amino acid chelate
+Chicken meal, ground brown rice, chicken, ground whole barley, chicken fat (preserved with mixed tocopherols and ascorbyl palmitate), beet pulp, ground oats, flaxseed, dried egg product, fish meal, chicken cartilage (source of glucosamine and chondroitin sulfate), alfalfa, natural chicken flavor, dried carrots, lecithin, dried kelp, fish oil, Yucca schidigera extract, potassium chloride, salt, calcium ascorbate (source of vitamin C), dried cranberries, chamomile, dandelion, peppermint, rosemary, turmeric meal, dried Lactobacillus acidophilus fermentation product, dried Streptococcus faecium fermentation product, dried Aspergillus oryzae fermentation extract, dried Aspergillus niger fermentation extract, vitamin A suppliment, vitamin D3 supplement, iron amino acid chelate, vitamin E supplement, vitamin B12 supplement, cobalt amino acid chelate, riboflavin supplement, dl-methionine, niacin, calcium pantothenate, manganese amino acid chelate, choline chloride, folic acid, biotin, thiamine mononitrate (B1), pyridoxine hydrochloride (B6), selenium yeast, calcium iodate, zinc amino acid chelate, copper amino acid chelate

-Fiber (estimated dry matter content) = 3.9%
+Fiber (estimated dry matter content) = 3.5%

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The second item is brown rice.
-Brown rice is a quality ingredient… a complex carbohydrate that (once cooked) is fairly easy to digest.
+The second item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 The fifth ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

-Chicken fat is high in linoleic acid… an omega-6 fatty acid essential for life.
-Though it doesn’t sound very appetizing, chicken fat is a quality ingredient.
+Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
+Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The next item mentions beet pulp.
-Beet pulp is a controversial ingredient… a high fiber by-product of sugar beet processing.
+Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.